Diyshift/3D-Printer/Stealthburner Thermistor Toolheads/readme.md

 sensor_type: Generic 3950

-sensor_pin:      #port that sthermistor is plugged into
+sensor_pin:      #port that thermistor is plugged into

 min_temp: 0

-max_temp: 90     #halt printer if ABS deflection temp is exceeded
+max_temp: 50     #halt printer if ABS deflection temp is exceeded set to 90 after sucessful shutdown test at 50